JingfengPan/52011_final_project/README.md

 Week 7: Find some methods to help accelerate the compression time, e.g. pypy. <br>
 Week 8: Conclude the findings and prepare a final report.

-To run the experiment, just run the main function in the "main.py" file.
+</b>To run the experiment, just run the main function in the "main.py" file.</b>

 Process of my experiment
 1. Clean and filter data, select useful columns (numeric and category here).